5 Japanese Ways to Keep the Body Warm in Winter

 Kairo

-If you want to keep your body warm in winter fast, kairo is a quick way to provide you warmth.
+If you want to keep your body warm in winter quickly, kairo is a quick way to provide you with warmth.

 Kairo is essentially a pocket warmer filled with a gel-like substance, which heats up when you snap it.
 There are various types of Kairo—you can keep them in your pockets, stick them in between layers of clothes, or even store them in your shoes.
-Many eco-friendly versions are available, where Kairo can reactivate them in boiling water to use again.
+Many eco-friendly versions are available, where Kairo can reactivate them in boiling water for reuse.
 Kairo is a convenient tool that offers warmth and is available throughout Japanese convenience stores and pharmacies.

 Winter Food